-- In the fourth quarter of 2017, we impaired certain long-lived assets and contract intangible assets relating to the Bison Midstream system in the Williston Basin (see Notes 4 and 5 to the consolidated financial statements).
+- In the fourth quarter of 2017, we impaired certain long-lived assets and contract intangible assets relating to the Bison Midstream system in the Williston Basin (see Notes 5 and 6 to the consolidated financial statements).
 These impairments had no impact on segment adjusted EBITDA for the year ended December 31, 2017. - The adjustments related to MVC shortfall payments for 2017 is primarily driven by the recognition of \$37.7 million of gathering services and related fees revenue that had been previously deferred, and recorded on our consolidated balance sheet as deferred revenue, in connection with an MVC arrangement with a certain Williston Basin customer, for which we determined we had no further performance obligations.
-As a result, the increase in gathering services and related fees compared with the first half of 2016 was offset by the change in adjustments related to MVC shortfall payments, with no impact on segment adjusted EBITDA (see Note 8 to the consolidated financial statements).
+As a result, the increase in gathering services and related fees compared with the first half of 2016 was offset by the change in adjustments related to MVC shortfall payments, with no impact on segment adjusted EBITDA.